Skip to content

 How Loom Uses Categories

 Loom's prompt is dynamically generated based on the categories defined in your config.
-When you add a new category, Loom automatically learns how to use it — no manual wiring required.
+When you add a new category, Loom automatically learns which category-specific Shuttle agents are available — no manual wiring required.

 Loom's dynamic prompt builder produces: